GSiddhi/apis-for-beginners/api-types/webhooks-api.md

 While Webhooks are efficient, they also have limitations.

 ### Delivery Failures

-If the receiving server is down, the webhook may fail.
+- If the receiving server is down, the webhook may fail.
 Retry mechanisms must be implemented.

----

 ### Security Concerns

-Webhook endpoints must be secured.
+-Webhook endpoints must be secured.
 Otherwise, they can be exposed to unauthorized requests.

----

 ### No Response Control

-Webhooks are one-way.
+- Webhooks are one-way.
-The sender does not wait for complex responses from the receiver.
+- The sender does not wait for complex responses from the receiver.

 ---